kdbartholomew/MetropolisHastingsForCryptography/README.md

 I think it's important to note that occainanally doing the improbable thing is what makes this algo converge.

-Tranditionally this algo doesnt converge for large input because we consider score (calculated in the acceptance function) as a product or probabilities.
+Tranditionally this algo doesnt converge for large input because we consider score (calculated in the acceptance function) as a product of probabilities.
 As our input message gets longer so does this product of probabilities and we face float underflow errors very quickly.

 I made these modifications in optimizing this algo for long input sequences: